 Try Foods Completely Outside Your Comfort Zone

-To me, this self-betterment idea is about becoming comfortable with trying new things and experiences.
+To me, this bucket list idea is about becoming comfortable with trying new things and experiences.
 After all, it’s food – if you don’t like it, just don’t have it again.
 (Bonus if you’re at a tapas-type restaurant, so the courses are on small plates and you’re not stuck with a main course if you don’t like it.)

 I’m no psychologist, but I think that someone that actively seeks out new foods to try will probably tend to be more receptive to enriching new ideas, experiences, and people.

 Public speaking should be on your bucket list because it scares the living daylights out of most of us.
 I’ve done it multiple times, and I can say that the preparation and anticipation is one of the most uncomfortable experiences anyone can have.

 However, the feeling after you’re done is one of triumph and confidence almost without equal.
 And, it’s long-lasting, since you’ll know, with 100% certainty, that you can do something that makes many others quake in their boots.